SustainableUrbanSystemsLab/ARCH-8833/README.md

 ## Deliverables

 Students will work on a hands-on project to analyze complex sustainability-related phenomena, such as energy consumption, mobility patterns, thermal comfort, daylighting, well-being, and quality of space.
 Students will develop an individual research question that they will answer with a data-driven approach, developed over the semester.
-The final deliverable are:
+The final deliverables are:

 1. An implementation of their approach (using Rhino, Grasshopper, C#, Python, JavaScript)
-2. A conference-ready manuscript/slide deck where processes, findings, and conclusions are documented.
+2. A conference-ready manuscript and slide deck where processes, findings, and conclusions are documented.

 ## Prerequisites